-To ensure that new developments, particularly new housing developments, are of a consistent and high quality standard of design, we are preparing a Wiltshire Design Guide.
+To ensure that new developments, particularly new housing developments, are of a consistent and high-quality standard of design, we have prepared a draft Wiltshire Design Guide.

-In the Housing White Paper in 2017, the government concluded that "Good design is fundamental to creating healthy and attractive places where people genuinely want to live, and which can cater for all members of the community, young or old."
-One of its key proposals was "Giving communities a stronger voice in the design of new housing to drive up the quality and character of new development, building on the success of neighbourhood planning".
+In the Housing White Paper GOV.UK: Policy paper - Fixing our broken housing market in 2017, the Government recognised that good design is fundamental to creating healthy and attractive places where people genuinely want to live, and which can cater for all members of the community, young or old.
+One of its key proposals was giving communities a stronger voice in the design of new housing to drive up the quality and character of new development, building on the success of neighbourhood planning.

-However, it states "Specific, detailed and measurable criteria for good design are most appropriately set out at the local level.
-They may take the form of local design policies, design guides or design codes, prepared either by local authorities, or applicants to accompany planning applications."
+It recognises that specific, detailed and measurable criteria for good design are most appropriately set out at the local level.
+They may take the form of local design policies, design guides or design codes, prepared either by local authorities, or applicants to accompany planning applications.

-The NPPF recommends that this local design guide should "provide a local framework for creating beautiful and distinctive places with a consistent and high quality standard of design" and that "the level of detail and degree of prescription should be tailored to the circumstances and scale of change in each place, and should allow a suitable degree of variety."
+The NPPF recommends that local design guides should provide a framework for creating beautiful and distinctive places with a consistent and high-quality standard of design.
+The level of detail and degree of prescription should be tailored to the circumstances and scale of change in each place and should allow a suitable degree of variety.

 The opportunity now exists to create a county-wide Design Guide for Wiltshire that sets out specific, detailed and measurable criteria, that are important for achieving good design in Wiltshire.
 A draft guide has been produced and will undergo statutory consultation with the intention that it will be adopted as a Supplementary Planning Document (SPD).
 The four-week consultation period provides the opportunity to have your say on this draft Wiltshire Design Guide.